geertjanw/ojet-training/README.md

 5. Move the references to 'ojs/ojinputtext' and 'ojs/ojformlayout' from the end of the dependency list passed into the define() call of the 'dashboard.js' file to the end of the dependency list passed into the define() call of the 'my-employee-form-viewModel.js' file.

-6. In 'component.json', within your 'my-employee-form' CCA component, add content to the 'properties' section, like this:
+6. In 'component.json', within your 'my-employee-form' Web Component, add content to the 'properties' section, like this:

 ```js #button { border: none; }
 "properties": {